Refined height pairing: Introduction

 In Section \ref{s5}, we study the height pairing \eqref{eq4} in the basic case $i=1$.
 If $B$ is projective, it leads to a coarser pairing \eqref{eq5.2} between the Lang-Néron groups $\LN(\Pic^0_X,K/k)$ and $\LN(\Alb_X,K/k)$ with values in $N^1(B)$, codimension $1$ cycles modulo numerical equivalence (Theorem \ref{t2}).
-When $\delta=1$, a version of this pairing involving an ample divisor is negative definite (Theorem \ref{t3}), thus extending a result of Shioda \cite{shioda} to $X$ of arbitrary dimension; see also Theorem \ref{t3} for a conjectural statement when $\delta>1$.
+When $\delta=1$, a version of this pairing involving an ample divisor is negative definite (Theorem \ref{t3}): one should compare this with a result of Shioda when $d=1$ \cite{shioda}.
+See also Theorem \ref{t3} for a conjectural statement when $\delta>1$.
 We finally get an intriguing homomorphism from $\LN(\Pic^0_X,K/k)$ to homomorphisms between certain abelian varieties in \eqref{eq5.4}.